The first Corvette I remember was the down-the-street neighbor’s 1970 dark-green coupe with the base 350 V-8 and automatic.

 The owner is about my size, so the car fit me just fine.
 (Which is good, since Corvettes I’ve fit in have been tight fits, though perhaps at car shows the dealers don’t have the cars set up to have people screw around with seat adjustments.)
 And, yes, the driving experience was unparalleled, even though not very fast.
 The engine sounds as it should.
 The transmission is a little tall in first, and it’s easy to go from second to fifth because the gears are close together.

 The nice thing about the Vette from the late C3 onward is that it’s now a usable car beyond just driving it.
 The convertibles have small trunks, but the coupes have hatchbacks suitable for overnight bags or golf bags, or a few groceries.
 Some Vette fans don’t like that, but how many people do nothing but drive a car without using it for something else?
+The owner claimed he got in the low 30s in highway mileage.
+You could not get low 30s in highway mileage if you disconneccted seven cylinders.

 I have been a bit of a naysayer about the C7 and the C6 before it in part because of the end of the hidden headlights.
 (Europe’s fault, apparently.
 Brexit!)
 It’s also seemed to me that the car has gotten too complex for its audience.
 (The owner said the tires are not designed for weather colder than 40 degrees.)
 It is still an affordable supercar when compared with much more expensive European cars.
 And the driving experience is incomparable to any I’ve had, including the original Vettebeast.
 I may have to rethink my opinion of the C7.